-Read on after the Roasted Red Pepper Asparagus Egg Tart recipe to see all the other great #BrunchWeek recipes shared today and enter the giveaway!
+Read on after the Roasted Red Pepper Asparagus Egg Tart recipe to see all the other great #BrunchWeek recipes shared today.

 WANT EVEN MORE DELICIOUS RECIPES FROM MYSELF AND MY FAVORITE FOOD BLOGGERS?
 FOLLOW ME ON PINTEREST, TWITTER, INSTAGRAM, OR FACEBOOK, WHERE I SHARE NEW RECIPES DAILY.
 YOU CAN ALSO SUBSCRIBE BY EMAIL TO GET NEWLY POSTED RECIPES FOR FREE!

 This Roasted Red Pepper Asparagus Egg Tart, made with marinated roasted red peppers, fresh asparagus, Monterey Jack cheese, and a sunny side up egg on a puff pastry square, is perfect for brunch, a weekend breakfast, or breakfast for dinner.